 We’re getting to some true Derby greats now and Sir Ivor certainly deserves that moniker after his electrifying turn of foot sealed the 1968 renewal.
 The American-bred was the second of six winners in the race for Ballydoyle trainer Vincent O’Brien and the fourth of nine Derby winners for Lester Piggott, who told Lee Mottershead in a recent Racing Post interview that ‘Sir Ivor was the most brilliant horse I ever rode.’
 That brilliance was in evidence when he won the 2000 Guineas by a length and a half from Petingo, a performance that meant he was sent off the 4/5 favourite at Epsom.
 Like all Guineas winners, he had his stamina to prove, and when Connaught went clear in the final quarter mile of the Derby it looked as though Sir Ivor had it all to do.
 Indeed, with a furlong to go Sir Ivor had five lengths to make up on the leader, but he devoured the gap in a flash and won by a cosy length and a half in the end after a devastating burst of speed.
 Even at the time Piggott declared him the best Derby winner he had ridden, while O’Brien rated him above even Ballymoss.
 It must’ve been a great frustration, then, that he lost his next four races in the Irish Derby, the Eclipse, the Prix Henri Delamarre and the Prix de l’Arc de Triomphe, where he was runner-up to Vaguely Noble.
 He got back on track, though, finishing his career with victories in the Champion Stakes and the Washington International, before retiring to stud in America where he sired 94 stakes winners.

 In at number eight we have the 1986 Derby and probably the most obvious case in the list of best-horse-finishes-second.
-I wrote a similar to piece to this one on the Prix de l’Arc de Triomphe last year and the love for Dancing Brave shone through, with many (all?) of you not shy in letting me know that you thought his Paris procession should’ve been higher than number five.
+I wrote a similar to piece to this one on the Prix de l’Arc de Triomphe in 2019 and the love for Dancing Brave shone through, with many (all?) of you not shy in letting me know that you thought his Paris procession should’ve been higher than number five.
 Well you’re not having a Derby runner-up higher than eighth, comrades, although there are no qualms about his top 10 status.
 It’s still a thrill to revisit the footage now, watching Dancing Brave eat up the deficit as he came from the rear under Greville Starkey, only to run out of track by half a length as Shahrastani held on under Walter Swinburn.
 Without Dancing Brave I doubt Shahrastani would be this high in the list, but he did go onto win the Irish Derby by eight lengths and he was clearly a very good horse in his own right.
 He just wasn’t as good as Dancing Brave, who proved as much when he reversed the form in the King George, while that incredible Prix de l’Arc de Triomphe, in against such a strong field, marked him out as one of the very best.
 The best horse that ever ran in the Derby that didn’t win it?
 Probably.

 Like Shahrastani, Shergar raced in the famous green and red silks of the Aga Khan IV.
 Unlike Shahrastani, Shergar put 10 lengths between himself and the field in the most one-sided Derby destruction ever seen.
 Sent off 10/11 on the back of easy wins in the Sandown Classic Trial and Chester Vase, it was no surprise to many that Shergar won the Derby, including The Observer’s racing correspondent, Richard Baerlain, who famously began one of his pieces with the immortal line ‘Now is the time to bet like men.’
 Having backed him at 33/1 down to evens he won enough money to buy a house in Sussex, which he named after the 1981 Derby winner.
 What a feeling it must’ve been to have seen 19-year-old Walter Swinburn sitting motionless on him as they glided around Tattenham Corner.
 The white-faced Shergar bounded clear in a procession in the straight, with Swinburn looking around for non-existent dangers in the final furlong, where he patted him down the neck and eased him down such was his dominance.
 Shergar continued to light up that summer of sport with wins in the Irish Derby and the King George, but he’s as famous for his sad demise as he was his bloodless victories on the track, his kidnapping from the Ballymany Stud at the hands of the IRA ensuring his legend will live on through books and film.
 Indeed, he’s probably still the most recognisable Derby winner for the man on the street and in 2011, 30 years after his Epsom romp, he scored 64 in a round on the BBC quiz show Pointless, with Authorized, Dettori’s 2007 winner, scoring only two.